Michael Bird and Scot McKnight, eds. God’s Israel and the Israel of God: Paul and Supersessionism

 In the introduction to this volume on Pauline theology, the authors state their modest goal of contributing to a few of the major debates within scholarship, limiting themselves to recent exegesis of Paul’s undisputed letters (6).
 This requires unpacking Pauline theology in the light of the original context.

-A third view is Paul as a Torah-observant Jew.
-This is often called the “Paul within Judaism” and is represented by the work of Mark Nanos, Paula Fredriksen, Magnus Zetterholm, and Pamela Eisenbaum This view of Paul would answer the question, “Would Paul have identified himself as a former Jew?” with a resounding “no.” Paul did not convert to Christianity and he never uses the term “Christian” to refer to himself or any other believer in Jesus.
+A third view is that of Paul as a Torah-observant Jew.
+This is often called the “Paul within Judaism” and is represented by the work of Mark Nanos, Paula Fredriksen, Magnus Zetterholm, and Pamela Eisenbaum.
+This view of Paul would answer the question, “Would Paul have identified himself as a former Jew?” with a resounding “no.” Paul did not convert to Christianity, and he never used the term “Christian” to refer to himself or any other believer in Jesus.
 Paul continued to observe the Torah and would have told a Jewish convert to continue observing the law.
-Paul did not require Gentiles to keep the law on order to be right with God.
-Since the authentic letters of Paul were written exclusively to gentile audiences, modern scholars on;y hear Pau’s argument against Gentiles keeping the law.
-Regarding Romans 11:26, opponents of this view argue Paul does not say “all Israel will convert to Christianity” but “all Israel will confess Jesus as Messiah.”
+Paul did not require Gentiles to keep the law in order to be right with God.
+Since the authentic letters of Paul were written exclusively to gentile audiences, modern scholars often hear Pau’s argument against Gentiles keeping the law.
+Regarding Romans 11:26, opponents of this view argue that Paul does not say that “all Israel will convert to Christianity” but that “all Israel will confess Jesus as Messiah.”

-On contrast to these three views, Pitre, Barber and Kincaid describe Paul as a “New Covenant Jew” because that is the terminology he uses to describe himself (39).
-They build on the work of Protestant scholars like Michael Gorman, Richard Hays, N. T. Wright, Michael Bird and Catholic scholars like Joseph Fitzmyer, Frank Matera and Scott Hahn.
+In contrast to these three views, Pitre, Barber, and Kincaid describe Paul as a “New Covenant Jew” because that is the terminology he uses to describe himself (39).
+They build on the work of Protestant scholars like Michael Gorman, Richard Hays, N. T. Wright, and Michael Bird, as well as Catholic scholars like Joseph Fitzmyer, Frank Matera, and Scott Hahn.
 Since this description is “drawn from the Jewish scriptures (Jer 31:31-34), it has within itself the power to account for elements of both continuity (“covenant”) in discontinuity (“new”) with Judaism on Paul’s theology” (39).
 Paul understands himself as a minister of this new covenant and that there is always a balance of divine and human actions n Paul’s theology.
-To argue “the law is not sufficient to save is hardly anti-Jewish” (45).
+To argue that “the law is not sufficient to save is hardly anti-Jewish” (45).
 In fact, for Paul, “the new covenant involves emotive faithful obedience that transcends that which was possible under the Torah” (63).

 Another aspect of the question “What kind of Jew was Paul?” is the recent trend in Pauline scholarship to describe his theology as apocalyptic.
 By apocalyptic, some scholars mean radical discontinuity between the ages is often described as a “eschatological invasion” (J. Louis Martyn, Douglas Campbell, for example).
-Other scholars use the term “apocalyptic” to emphasize continuity between Paul’s teaching and its early Jewish context (N. T. Wright, Michael Gorman, for example).
-The authors attempt a “both-and” approach which argues Paul’s theology is deeply rooted in early Jewish apocalypses (continuity), but he radically transformed that Jewish theology around the revelation of what God has done in Christ (discontinuity).
+Other scholars use the term “apocalyptic” to emphasize the continuity between Paul’s teaching and its early Jewish context (N. T. Wright, Michael Gorman, for example).
+The authors attempt a “both-and” approach, which argues Paul’s theology is deeply rooted in early Jewish apocalypses (continuity), but he radically transformed that Jewish theology around the revelation of what God has done in Christ (discontinuity).
 Jewish eschatology can be described as “two worlds theology,” this age and the age to come.
 In Paul, these worlds overlap.
 This world is giving way to the world to come; the old creation is becoming a new creation.
 The overlap of the ages Paul describes as “in Christ” (73).
-This is clear in Paul’s contrast between a heavenly citizenship in an earthly citizenship.
-Yet for Paul, Christians two realms, they are still on earth, yet they are also in the heavens (88).
+This is clear in Paul’s contrast between a heavenly citizenship and an earthly citizenship.
+Yet for Paul, Christians have two realms; they are still on earth and in the heavens (88).
 Paul makes claims that are indeed radically discontinuous with the Judaism of his day.
-But he describes the revelation of Jesus Christ in this new age in ways that are consistent with the Second Temple Judaism.
+However, he describes the revelation of Jesus Christ in this new age in ways that are consistent with the Second Temple Judaism.

 Regarding the cross and the atonement, the both-and approach emphasizes Jesus’s death is a sacrifice of atonement or redemption (continuity), yet Paul insists salvation occurs through a divine gift of love (discontinuity, 130).
 Atonement, ransom, and redemption are the vocabulary of Second Temple Judaism, yet Jesus’s death is not only a sacrifice.
 Certainly, Paul presents Jesus’s death is a covenant sacrifice, but he emphasizes that Jesus gave himself for us he underscores the gracious nature of Christ’s work on the cross.
 This chapter is deeply influenced by John Barclay’s Paul and the Gift (Eerdmans, 2015).

 This discussion of the atonement leads naturally to Paul’s view of justification.
-Pitre, Barber and Kincaid observe much of the contemporary debate and Reformation theological disputes neglect the way justification terminology would have been understood in ancient Judaism.
-They therefore discuss whether Paul’s doctrine of justification brings about a “change in character” or a “change in legal status” (163).
+Pitre, Barber, and Kincaid observe much of the contemporary debate, and Reformation theological disputes neglect how justification terminology would have been understood in ancient Judaism.
+They, therefore, discuss whether Paul’s doctrine of justification brings about a “change in character” or a “change in legal status” (163).
 Once again, Barclay’s Paul and the Gift influences the discussion.
 The authors agree with him that “Paul avoids viewing the divine and human actors as somehow in competition with one another” (169).
-In the old covenant the problem was always the heart of God’s people.
+In the old covenant, the problem was always the heart of God’s people.
 The people could not keep the Torah because the Torah could not change the people.
-The authors conclude “saving righteousness of God in justification is a singular righteousness that concerns both legal standing and the quality of the believer” (179).
+The authors conclude, “saving righteousness of God in justification is a singular righteousness that concerns both legal standing and the quality of the believer” (179).

-Early in the book, the authors observe Paul’s new covenant ministry among the Corinthian’s involved the liturgical celebration of the new covenant in the Last Supper (47).
+Early in the book, the authors observe Paul’s new covenant ministry among the Corinthians involved in the liturgical celebration of the new covenant in the Last Supper (47).
 This is developed in more detail in chapter 6, “The Lord’s Supper in the New Creation.”
-The authors continue to work their both-and method.
+The authors continue to work with their both-and method.
 The Lord’s Supper celebrates the sacrificial death of Christ.
 As such, there are numerous allusions to Jewish sacrificial tradition in the key passage in 1 Corinthians 11:23-26, especially when read alongside Exodus 24:6-8.
 Since Paul connects Christ’s death as a covenant sacrifice to the Passover lamb, he emphasizes that Christ’s sacrifice would involve a cultic meal (239).
-This is the continuity with the old age; the discontinuity is Paul’s insistence that the bread in the cup or a foretaste of the new creation found in the life-giving Spirit (243).
-By participating in the Lord Supper, “the gathered community becomes what is consumed, the body of Christ” (250).
+This is the continuity with the old age; the discontinuity is Paul’s insistence that the bread in the cup or a foretaste of the new creation is found in the life-giving Spirit (243).
+Participating in the Lord’s Supper means “the gathered community becomes what is consumed, the body of Christ” (250).

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.